What Is Lead Generation? A Beginner's Guide

 After the transaction is concluded and the lead has become a client, he has made a payment, the work with him does not end.
 On the contrary, he has become much more loyal to you and your product, he trusts you.
 There is a much better chance to involve him in a new sales funnel.

 Let’s consider the popular ways that businesses use.
 Almost every modern site has at least one such method or even several methods at once.

 Lead forms are special forms with an offer (advertising offer) and a contact field.
-Anything can be an offer – a product or service, the benefits of a purchase, the calculation of the exact cost or quantity of materials.
-The main thing is to have a field for leaving contacts.
+Anything can be an offer: a product or service, the benefits of a purchase, the calculation of the exact cost, or quantity of materials.
+The main thing is to have a field for leaving contact information.

 The name speaks for itself: it is like a magnet trying to attract leads, promising them something useful, free, or very profitable in exchange for contacts.
 For example: a checklist, a selection of articles or an entire e-book, a free trial period, or a huge discount.

-Pop-ups appear when viewing a page and invite you to leave contacts.
+Pop-ups appear when viewing a page you get an invite to leave contacts.
 The essence is the same as in lead forms or lead magnets, only such a window appears suddenly.

 Many users do not like pop-ups, but it is quite a working tool for business.
 Just do not abuse the number and size of pop-ups and make sure that they can be immediately closed at will.

 A very popular way to get leads is to invite the website visitor to sign up for a newsletter and ask him to leave an email address.
-When you obtain visitor’s contact, you can send out useful articles and promotional offers, news - any information.
+When you obtain visitor’s contact, you can send out useful articles and promotional offers, news, and basically any information.

 Tests and quizzes